Opendigitalradio/ODR-DabMod/README.md

 Short list of features:

-- Reads ETI, outputs compliant COFDM I/Q
+- Reads ETI and EDI, outputs compliant COFDM I/Q
 - Supports native DAB sample rate and can also resample to other rates
 - supports all four DAB transmission modes